TryHackMe: Metasploit Exploitation - Walkthrough

 Searching for netbios

 Module #3 seems relevant, as it is called nbname, and running it will probably help us discover the name of the NetBIOS service.
 Let’s select the module by running use 3.
-Then show the options.
+Then show the options by running show options.

 We again see that RHOSTS is not set.
-We set is to the target machine ip.
-Let’s run!
+We set is to the target machine ip by running set RHOSTS <target ip>.
+Let’s run with run!

 Running nbname